-Michael is a seasoned business executive with industry experience ranging from entertainment and hospitality to transportation.
-He joined Coast Mountain Bus Company in 2018 as President and General Manager following three years on the CMBC Board of Directors of which he served two years as Chair.
-In this position, Michael gained insight into the role of the bus company both in the region and within the TransLink enterprise
+Michael McDaniel is the President and General Manager of Coast Mountain Bus Company (CMBC), the largest operating company in the TransLink enterprise.
+He joined CMBC in 2018 as President and General Manager following three years on the CMBC Board of Directors of which he served two years as Chair.

-Prior to joining the PNE, Michael worked in the hospitality, tourism and entertainment industry for companies both locally and in the United States, and also spent time as a contract consultant, providing expertise in corporate and management development.
+Michael also has previous experience in the hospitality, tourism, and entertainment industry for companies both locally and in the United States, and has spent time as a contract consultant, providing expertise in corporate and management development.

 Vice President, Operations